-- One PROGRAMMING TEST will be scheduled just after the Crash Course, if you will pass this test, it is not necessary to participate to step 1 of the Computer Programming exam and you will be allowed to discuss your project. - Passing this test early is a fundamental step and it will allow students to follow the Computer Programming course more actively (evaluated home work will be assigned starting from the first week) and, most importantly, to discuss their project early (note that for discussing a project all the members of the group must pass the PROGRAMMING TEST). - Please also note that the first PROGRAMMING TEST after the main Computer Programming course will be scheduled in January 2019. - Students of the Crash Course should bring their laptops/netbooks starting from the first lesson.
+- One BASIC TEST will be scheduled just after the Crash Course, if you will pass this test, you will be allowed to submit and discuss your project before the written test. - Passing this test early it will allow students to follow the Computer Programming course more actively and, most importantly, to discuss their project early (note that for discussing a project all the members of the group must pass the BASIC TEST). - Students of the Crash Course can bring their laptops/netbooks starting from the first lesson if they want.
 Anyway having a laptop/netbook is not essential for all of you.
 Lectures are organized interactively and the students will be divided in small groups to solve exercises with the support of Prof. Piccinini. - In the first lesson (only), He will also provide support to install in your computers the software required during the course (Python 2.7) if you have problems.